-As the debate over the United States’ fiscal cliff continues with seemingly little progress, I can’t help but take a different (albeit predictable) view on the whole thing and how the media is portraying it.
+As the debate over the United States’ fiscal cliff continues with seemingly little progress, we can’t help but take a different (albeit predictable) view on the whole fiscal cliff thing and how the media is portraying it.

-In fact, it is government debacles like this that form the very core of the Nomad Capitalist philosophy: don’t let yourself be eternally tied to any one government.
+In fact, it is government debacles like the fiscal cliff and its sequela that form the very core of the Nomad Capitalist philosophy: don’t let yourself be eternally tied to any one government.

 The United States has long been known around the world as a place for innovators, hard workers, and people seeking a better life to come.

-Business owners from small shopkeepers to captains of industry have been publicly wringing their wrists about the higher taxes, health care mandates, and other “pro-consumer” (read: anti-business) regulations that are forthcoming.
+Business owners from small shopkeepers to captains of industry have been publicly wringing their wrists about the tax increases, health care mandates, and other “pro-consumer” (read: anti-business) regulations that are forthcoming.

-If you’re worried about rising taxes, a recessionary environment, angry labor unions, and the envy class of so-called “99%-ers” who don’t share your values, start planting flags in other places.
+If you’re worried about tax increases, a recessionary environment, more spending cuts, angry labor unions, focusing on earned income tax credit, and the envy class of so-called “99%-ers” who don’t share your values, start planting flags in other places.

 You may not need to live there for that long or at all, but you’ll have the option of a place to go and potentially start the clock on future citizenship if you decide to leave the U.S. for good.